 One item that the Level of Development does not specify is the facility data needed about each facility element.
 The facility data, attributes, and properties should be specified about each element and even elements not modeled may require facility data to be documented.
 There are several examples of the properties that need to be collected for each element.
 A few of these include the MHS Facility Life-Cycle Management (FLCM) Building Information Modeling (BIM) Minimum Requirements and the object element matrix in the VA BIM Guide .
 These examples, which vary in level of detail, can be used as a basis for an organization facility data needs.
-Additionally, it is possible to specify facility data properties necessary using the items list in Omni-Class Table 49 - Properties.
+Additionally, it is possible to specify facility data properties.